-UT Medicine San Antonio physicians are at forefront of Alzheimer’s research
+UT Health San Antonio physicians are at forefront of Alzheimer’s research

-UT Medicine San Antonio patients benefit from having physicians who conduct important research for the School of Medicine at the UT Health Science Center.
-One new study by two UT Medicine San Antonio doctors seeks to establish how Alzheimer’s disease impacts Hispanics.
+UT Health San Antonio patients benefit from having physicians who conduct important research for the Long School of Medicine at the UT Health Science Center.
+One new study by two UT Health San Antonio doctors seeks to establish how Alzheimer’s disease impacts Hispanics.

 Psychiatrist Donald R. Royall, M.D., and neurologist Gustavo C. Roman, M.D., are recruiting 500 Hispanics age 59 or older for a longitudinal study that will attempt to determine the prevalence of Alzheimer’s in the Hispanic population and pinpoint risk factors.